DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 * Getters and setters for a form's parent should rely on templates to reduce boilerplate.
 Currently, each form capable of having parents (`cell`, `objectreference`, `topic_info`) has to define its own `parent` getters and setters.

   * A complication with this is that the accessors have different names: `cell.parent_world`; `objectreference.parent_cell`; and `topic_info.parent`.
 (There's also `topic_info.parent_quest`, but that just accesses the parent DIAL form and invokes a getter on that.)
 Plus, setters aren't always available e.g. I don't think you can set `cell.parent_world`.

+### Main thread context ("add-ons")

+If we make it possible to run scripts on the main thread at least conditionally, then that would potentially allow us to improve integration between Lua scripts and the rest of the editor.
+For example, it might be possible to trigger a Lua script from within the Render Window, or have a Lua script "pilot" the Render Window for the user.
+We could potentially even go the extra mile and add hooks for extending the native GUI with Lua, though since the native GUI is, uh, native, we would obviously only be able to offer the things it *occurs* to us to offer. **This would be the difference between "scripts" and "add-ons."**

+Most form windows have bespoke designs, and none of them have menubars, toolbars, or status bars, so it's hard to really envision any points where Lua scripts could extend the windows.
+Even if we gate Lua GUIs behind a button or something similar, where would we put those buttons?

+One potential extension hook would be context menus for forms in the Object Window: allowing Lua add-ons to add context menu entries and handlers for different forms, form types, and so on, which could open Lua-powered dialogs or just run Lua scripts silently in the background.

+I'd need a *lot* of detailed use cases for Lua add-ons before I even begin to design a system for them, because committing to the wrong abstraction -- in something meant to be a platform for user-end extensibility -- would be a devastating mistake here.